aws-solutions-library-samples/guidance-for-open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws/README.md

 9. The [Amazon Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/) container image and S3 job bucket model artifacts will be used to spin up a new Graphics Processing Unit (GPU) container.
 The compute node instance type is determined by the job JSON configuration.
 10. The GPU container will run the entire pipeline as an **Amazon SageMaker** training or **AWS Batch** job.
 11. The job completion **AWS Lambda** function will complete the workflow job by updating the job metadata in **Amazon DynamoDB** and notifying the user via email upon completion using **Amazon SNS**.
-12. Internal workflow parameters are stored in [AWS System Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) during guidance deployment to decouple the job trigger **AWS Lambda** function and the **AWS Step Function State Machine**.
+12. Internal workflow parameters are stored in [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) during guidance deployment to decouple the job trigger **AWS Lambda** function and the **AWS Step Function State Machine**.
 13. [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) is used to monitor the training logs, surfacing errors to the user.

 ### AWS Services in this Guidance